-Add the flour, almond flour, and vanilla sugar.
+Add flour, almond flour, and vanilla sugar.
 Mix to combine.

 Spoon cookie dough into a large piping bag fitted with a large star tip.

-Pipe into 2-inch circles onto the prepared cookie sheets.
-Pipe all cookies before baking the first batch as the dough can stiffen as it sits.
+Pipe into 2-inch circles onto prepared cookie sheets.
+Pipe all cookies before baking first batch as the dough can stiffen as it sits.
 Bake 8 to 10 minutes until just lightly golden.

 Cool on a wire rack.

 - Store between layers of wax paper in an airtight container.